US discourages India from acquiring Russian S-400 missile defence systems: Prez Biden's nominee | Law-Order

 ''As most here know, the Indians have a lot of legacy systems from previous decades, and they are interoperable with the Russians' systems.
 And the Indians seek to defend their land border from Chinese incursions and defend the Indian Ocean from an increasingly adventurous and lawless blue ocean navy in the People's Liberation Army,'' he said.

-In the midst of growing global concern over China's expansionist behavior, the foreign ministers of the Quad member nations met in Tokyo on October 6 and reaffirmed their collective vision for a free, open, and inclusive Indo-Pacific.
+In the midst of growing global concern over China's expansionist behaviour, the foreign ministers of the Quad member nations met in Tokyo on October 6 and reaffirmed their collective vision for a free, open and inclusive Indo-Pacific.

+Russian Foreign Minister Sergey Lavrov said last month that the S-400 missile defence deal between India and Russia has a very important meaning for India's defence capability and it is being implemented despite the US attempting to ''undermine'' the cooperation.

 There are growing calls in the US urging the Biden administration to grant the CAATSA waiver to India.